kconner/next-js-in-docker-example/README.md

 ## How this setup uses Docker

-- `docker-compose.yml` prepares a release archive and runs a production web server.
+- `npm run compose:debug` uses `docker-compose.yml` to prepare a test environment including a debuggable web server and a Storybook server.
-- `docker-compose.ci.yml` prepares a test container for continuous integration jobs.
+- `npm run compose:ci` uses `docker-compose.ci.yml` to prepare a test environment for continuous integration jobs.
-- `docker-compose.debug.yml` prepares a test container with debugging apparatus including a debuggable web server and a Storybook server.
+- `npm run compose:release` uses `docker-compose.release.yml` to prepare a release archive that runs a production web server.
 - `Dockerfile` describes a multi-stage build.
     - The test stage includes a copy of the checked out workspace with all packages installed.
 The builds for the CI and debug services stop here.
     - The build stage continues by removing development packages and preparing a release build.